 Can you delete Delivery Optimization files?

-But, remember these files are pretty useful for the update process.
+But note that these files are pretty useful for the update process.
 They work as a local storage for updates, which helps make the installation faster, especially for computers on the same network.
-If you delete these files, your next updates might take a bit longer to download and install since they’ll have to be downloaded from scratch.
+If you delete these files, your next updates might take a bit longer to download and install since they’ll have to be downloaded from Microsoft all over again.

 Useful guide: How to Clean C: Drive in Windows 11